harveyvn/event-crawler/README.md

 ├── snorlax
 │   ├── modules
 │   ├── tests
+│   ├── main.py
 │   └── requirements.txt
 └── docker-compose.yml
 ```
-The `snorlax` folder contains the source code of the tool, including running code and unittest.
+The `snorlax` folder contains the source code of the tool, including unit tests.

 `create_tables.sql` initializes necessary relations for later usage at the beginning.